0rpc/zerorpc-python/doc/protocol.md

-# ZeroRPC Protocol
+# zerorpc Protocol

 THIS DOCUMENT IS INCOMPLETE, WORK IN PROGRESS!

-This document attempts to define the ZeroRPC protocol.
+This document attempts to define the zerorpc protocol.

 ## Introduction & History

-[ZeroRPC](http://zerorpc.dotcloud.com) is a modern communication layer for distributed systems built on top of [ZeroMQ](http://zeromq.org), developed at [dotCloud](http://dotcloud.com) since 2010 and open-sourced in 2012.
-It features a dead-simple API for exposing any object or module over the network, and a powerful gevent implementation which supports multiple ZMQ socket types, streaming, heartbeats and more.
+zerorpc features a dead-simple API for exposing any object or module over the network, and a powerful gevent implementation which supports multiple ZMQ socket types, streaming, heartbeats and more.
 It also includes a simple command-line tool for interactive querying and introspection.
-The platform team at dotCloud uses it in production to transmit millions of messages per day across hundreds of services.

-ZeroRPC uses ZMQ as a transport, but uses a communication protocol that is transport-agnostic.
+zerorpc uses ZMQ as a transport, but uses a communication protocol that is transport-agnostic.
 For a long time the reference documentation for that protocol was the python code itself.
 However since its recent surge in popularity many people have expressed interest in porting it to other programming languages.
 We hope that this standalone protocol documentation will help them.

-A short warning: ZeroRPC started as a simple tool to solve a simple problem.
-It was progressively refined and improved to satisfy the growing needs of the dotCloud platform.
-The emphasis is on practicality, robustness and operational simplicity - sometimes at the expense of formal elegance and optimizations.
-We will gladly welcome patches focused on the latter so long as they don't hurt the former.

 > The python implementation of zerorpc act as a reference for the whole
 > protocol.
 New features and experiments are implemented and tested in this
 > version first.

-This is also this implementation that is powering dotCloud's
-> infrastructure.
+[zerorpc](http://www.zerorpc.io) is a modern communication layer for distributed systems built on top of [ZeroMQ](http://zeromq.org), initially developed at [dotCloud](http://www.dotcloud.com) starting in 2010 and open-sourced in 2012. when dotCloud pivoted to [Docker](http://www.docker.com), dotCloud was acquired by [cloudControl](https://www.cloudcontrol.com/), which then migrated over to theirs own PaaS before shutting it down.

+In 2015, I (François-Xavier Bourlet) was given zerorpc by cloudControl, in an attempt to revive the project, maintain it, and hopefully drive its development.

+### Warning

+A short warning: zerorpc started as a simple tool to solve a simple problem.
+It was progressively refined and improved to satisfy the growing needs of the dotCloud platform.
+The emphasis is on practicality, robustness and operational simplicity - sometimes at the expense of formal elegance and optimizations.
+We will gladly welcome patches focused on the latter so long as they don't hurt the former.

 ## Layers

-Before diving into any details, let's divide ZeroRPC's protocol in three different layers:
+Before diving into any details, let's divide zerorpc's protocol in three different layers:

  1. Wire (or transport) layer; a combination of ZMQ <http://www.zeromq.org/>